-Lineage currently pays \$5,050 per month for the use of approximately 900 square feet of office space in New York City, which is made available to Lineage on a month-by-month basis by one of its directors at an amount that approximates his cost (see Note 15).
-These payments are expected to cease in March 2021 when the office space lease expires.
+Lineage incurred costs of \$5,050 per month for the use of approximately 900 square feet of office space in New York City, which was made available to Lineage on a month-by-month basis by one of its directors at an amount that approximates his cost (see Note 15).
+In March 2021, Lineage terminated without penalty its leasing term related to the New York City office lease.